 correct arthritis, resulting in no motion,” Dr. Zickuhr explains.

-“Over the last 10 years the technology for ankle replacement has
+“Over the past decade, the technology for ankle replacement has

 really evolved.
 It’s now better than fusion for many patients, and

 people can keep some of the motion they have.”

 Another intractable problem, diabetes, is the other main cause of foot

 injuries.
 “The majority of the patients I see have problems with

 their feet as a result of diabetes,” says podiatrist